irmen/prog8/docs/source/programming.rst

     Doesn't have anything to do with a certain video game.

 push(value)
     pushes a byte value on the CPU hardware stack.
-Lowlevel function that should normally not be used.
+Low-level function that should normally not be used.

 pushw(value)
     pushes a 16-bit word value on the CPU hardware stack.
-Lowlevel function that should normally not be used.
+Low-level function that should normally not be used.

 pop(variable)
     pops a byte value off the CPU hardware stack into the given variable.
 Only variables can be used.
-    Lowlevel function that should normally not be used.
+    Low-level function that should normally not be used.

 popw(value)
     pops a 16-bit word value off the CPU hardware stack into the given variable.
 Only variables can be used.
-    Lowlevel function that should normally not be used.
+    Low-level function that should normally not be used.

 rol(x)
     Rotate the bits in x (byte or word) one position to the left.